two small crochet birds sitting on a branch

 Learn how to crochet a bird, step-by-step.

-This pattern is for your personal use only and cannot be sold, copied, or reproduced in anyway without permission from the designers.
-You may sell finished objects made from this pattern but please give credit to chaicoffeecrochet.com as the pattern designers.
+This pattern is for your personal use only and cannot be sold, copied, or reproduced in any way without permission from the designers.
+You may sell finished objects made from this pattern in small quantities but please give credit to chaicoffeecrochet.com as the pattern designer.

 Tools & Materials You Will Need